BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 *  The `.digest` attribute is the digest of the named element computed as specified herein.
 *  The `||` operator represents the concatenation of byte sequences.

+Note that in the examples below, all the hexadecimal you see is converted to binary before being hashed.
+This is to make the examples easier to read.
+In practice, the hash function is applied directly to the binary data.

 ## Leaf Digest Calculation

 The `leaf` case consists of any CBOR object conforming to dCBOR {{DCBOR}}.
 The Envelope image is the CBOR serialization of that object: